 The National Fire Protection Association (NFPA) is sponsoring the third annual National Wildfire Community Preparedness day on May 7, 2016.
 The goal is to raise awareness and prepare communities that are often impacted by wildfires.
 There are a total of 36 states that will be taking part in funded projects.
 The activities that these communities will take part in include: evacuation planning, discussions or educational outreach, risk reduction, and other projects that will prepare the participating communities.
 According to the NFPA, almost 45 million homes are near or around wildlands.
 That means that more than 72,000 U.S. communities are at risk of wildfire.
 But if individuals in a community work together, they can make their own property, and community much safer.
-Would you like to participate in a project in your community?
-Check this map to see if there is a current project planned for your area.
-Alternatively, you can add a project yourself.

 According to the Insurance Information Institute, a total of 68,151 wildfires, burned 10,125,149 acres of land in 2015.
 That’s around seven million more acres than the previous year.
 As many as 90 percent of wildland fires in the United States are caused by humans, according to the U.S. Department of the Interior.
 Such human-caused fires are spawned by such things as unattended campfires, burning debris, carelessly discarded cigarettes and even intentional acts of arson.
 The other ten percent of wildfires are usually started by lightning or lava.